-- Change the hardware password for the IBM embedded Security Chip - Enable or disable the IBM embedded Security Chip - Clear the IBM embedded Security Chip
+- Change the hardware password for the IBM embedded Security Chip - · Enable, disable, or clear the IBM embedded Security Chip - · Generating or restoring encryption or user keys - · Adding users to UVM

 In Windows XP, Windows NT, and Windows 2000, do not clear or disable the IBM embedded Security Chip when UVM logon protection is enabled.
 If you do, the contents of the hard disk become unusable, and you must re-format the hard disk drive and reinstall all software.